Customizable Homemade Sorbet Recipe

 Freeze the sorbet for 3-4 hours, or until it’s mostly firm.

-Blend, Freeze, and Serve
+Blend, freeze, and serve.

 Scoop the sorbet mixture into a high-speed blender or food processor.

 Blend for 5 to 10 seconds, just until it’s smooth.
 Be careful not to blend it too much or the texture will be affected.
+Pour the sorbet back into the loaf pan and freeze for another 4 hours or up to overnight.

 Before serving, let the sorbet rest for a couple of minutes, then top with a sprig of mint.